yii2tech/illuminate/docs/start-prerequisites.md

 You should be familiar with [Laravel Framework](https://laravel.com/docs) before you start.
 Make sure you understand at least its basic features and concepts, like DI container, Middleware and so on.

+# Array Factory

+This package uses [illuminatech/array-factory](https://github.com/illuminatech/array-factory) for internal configuration.
+This library provides ability of lazy-style creation of objects from array configuration using syntax and approach similar to the one used in Yii.
+Make sure you have basic understanding of how this library works.